w3f/General-Grants-Program/grants/speculative/IOV.md

 createSCSwapId(): SwapId
 buildSCTransferCall(unsigned: SendTransaction): Uint8Array
 buildErc20ApproveCall(unsigned: SCApproveTransaction): Uint8Array
 * We will deliver a functional cross chain atomic swap protocol compatible with Polkadot.
+The intentions would be to provide atomic swap between 2 Substrate based chains.
+This will be a Substrate module (so written in Rust) as well as the wrapping into IOV Core.
 * The code will have proper unit-test coverage to ensure functionality and robustness.
+The testing will be possible through CLI.
 * We will build a Docker image with (e.g.) our Substrate chain, demonstrating its functionality.
 * We will provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.